Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 > As is typical of hanafuda games, each player's score pile should **be kept face-up and laid out on the table**, so that its contents are fully visible to all players.
 Ideally, the cards should also be arranged by type (Brights, Animals, Ribbons, and Chaff) to make detecting yaku easier.
 {.is-warning}

+### Phase 4
+Finally, the player checks their score pile for *yaku* [役 - やく], or *scoring combinations*; a list of these is given further down the page.

+- If the player has either formed a new *yaku*, or improved an existing one, then they have the choice to either end the round by calling *stop*, or to continue in pursuit of a higher score by calling *go*.

+- If they have not, then their turn simply ends, and turn to play passes to the opponent.